siralam/BSImagePicker/README.md

 <img src="demoImages/multiSelection.png" alt="Multi Selection Demo" width="360" />
 </p>

+## Deprecated (Since April 2021)

+I am not maintaining this library anymore, let me explain why.

+Some of the assumptions I made when building this library, I now consider them wrong or invalid.
+For example, showing camera tile on multiple selection has been a valid and common use case but not supported; it is also common for apps to implement their own permission control UI as well so dedicating it to the library was actually a bad idea.

+Besides, this repository has successfully gain the attention of the author of [TedBottomPicker](https://github.com/ParkSangGwon/TedBottomPicker), which was the reference of this library and improving it was the reason why I tried to make this one.
+I find that the author has continuous updates and may be he has solved some problems I mentioned in the past.

+So, instead of contributing to this library, may be submitting pull requests there or even forking from it will be a better choice.

 ## Why this library?

 When your app needs user to pick one or more images from their device, it is still quite painful in Android.